A beginner’s guide to database deadlock

 Understanding how deadlocks can occur when using a database system is very important since it allows you to handle unexpected transaction rollbacks properly.

 Preventing rollbacks is not always possible, and, if a deadlock occurred, the client is supposed to retry the operations that were previously executed by the aborted transaction.

-Database systems using the 2PL concurrency control mechanism (e.g., SQL Server, MySQL under the Serializable isolation level) are more prone to deadlocks, compared to database systems that rely on MVCC (Multi-Version Concurrency Control), such as Oracle, PostgreSQL, or MySQL under any isolation level below Serializable.
+Database systems using the 2PL (Two-Phase Locking) concurrency control mechanism (e.g., SQL Server, MySQL under the Serializable isolation level) are more prone to deadlocks, compared to database systems that rely on MVCC (Multi-Version Concurrency Control), such as Oracle, PostgreSQL, or MySQL under any isolation level below Serializable.